Welcome to Earthrise Press

 The Parliament of Poets

 The Parliament of Poets: An Epic Poem.
-Thirty years in the making, The Parliament of Poets takes place partly on the moon, at the Apollo 11 landing site, the Sea of Tranquility, a Journey toward healing the planet.
+Thirty years in the making, The Parliament of Poets takes place partly on the moon, at the Apollo 11 landing site, the Sea of Tranquility.

-In a world of Quantum science, Apollo, the Greek god of poetry, calls all the poets of the nations, ancient and modern, East and West, to assemble on the moon to consult on the meaning of modern life.
+Apollo, the Greek god of poetry, calls all the poets of the nations, ancient and modern, East and West, to assemble on the moon to consult on the meaning of modern life.
 The Parliament of Poets sends the main character, the Poet of the Moon, on a Journey to the seven continents to learn from all of the spiritual and wisdom traditions of humankind.
-On Earth and on the moon, the poets teach a global, universal celebration of life.

 One of the major themes is the power of women and the female spirit across cultures.
 Another is the nature of science and religion, including Quantum Physics, as well as the “two cultures,” science and the humanities.